 Friday and Saturday were the conference proper with three talks a day bookended by the opening and closing keynotes.
 I found the talks to be excellent – informative, entertaining, relevant and across a interesting range of topics.
 The only problem was choosing which one to attend – fortunately the talks have all be recorded, thank you TBEX!

 I learned how to get my blog all over the media without paying a penny from Carol Margolis of Smart Women Travelers and was entertained and educated by Ian Cleary and his 15 tips to dramatically grow my website traffic.
 I was especially pleased to hear Ian talk as I’m a big fan of his RazorSocial newsletters chock full of social media tips.
 I also listened to Dave and Deb from The Planet D explain how they work with brands including Expedia and American Express Canada.

 On day two Matt Villano (shoeless and in a sombrero) taught us how to ‘Shake It Off’, as well as how to make a six figure salary freelancing.
-Family travel pros Aime O’Shaughnessy of Ciao Bambino, Mara Gorman from The Mother of All Trips, and Jyl Johnson Pattee from Mom It Forward discussed creating compelling campaigns and in the afternoon we talked Blogging in Latin America with Erin de Santiago, Dorian Nunez, Kelly McLaughlin and David Lee.
+Family travel pros Aime O’Shaughnessy of Ciao Bambino, Mara Gorman from The Mother of All Trips, and Jyl Johnson Pattee from Mom It Forward discussed creating compelling campaigns and in the afternoon we talked Blogging in Latin America.

 Speed networking at TBEX